 Rule 120.
-Accommodation for Children Deprived of Their LibertyRule 120.
 Children who are deprived of their liberty must be held in quarters separate from those of adults, except where families are accommodated as family units.

 State practice establishes this rule as a norm of customary international law applicable in both international and non-international armed conflicts.

 The Fourth Geneva Convention provides that interned children must be lodged together with their parents, except when separation of a temporary nature is necessitated for reasons of employment or health or for the purpose of enforcement of penal or disciplinary sanctions.